UCSolarCarTeam/Helios-Telemetry/docs/TELEMETRY.md

 _last edited march 29 2025_

-# Documentation on what telemetry does
+# What does the telemetry team do?

 Hi I'm burton one of the Telemetry team tech leads and I will try and explain everything that Telemetry does as well as our responsibilites